michhar/michhar.github.io/_posts/2017-02-05-a-python-flask-webapp-gets-smart.md

 **Note:  Under REQUEST/RESPONSE for the AML Studio experiment (found after deploying as web service from Studio), one will find all of the specs needed to work with this endpoint.**

 Let's write a web app!
-We're going to begin in Visual Studio (I'm checking out the new VS 2017 release candidate, by the way).
-Did you know VS 2017 is available for Mac as well?!
+We're going to begin in Visual Studio.
+As an aside, did you know VS 2017 is available for Mac?!
 What's especially cool is that developers can share projects across Mac and Windows.
-The Python Tools for Visual Studio extension isn't available, however, on VS 2017 RC for Mac so I'm eagerly awaiting this capability.
+The Python Tools for Visual Studio extension isn't available, however, on VS 2017 so I'm eagerly awaiting this capability.
 Will report back later.
-Since it is available for us on Windows we will be using the awesome Flask Web Project template that comes with it to kick start our web app dev.
+Since VS 2015 with PTVS is available for us on Windows we will be using the awesome Flask Web Project template that comes with it to kick start our web app dev in Windows 10.

 *  Open VS